algosup/2022-2023-project-1-smart-signage-Project-7-group/Documents/Technical Requirements.md

 ## a.
 Timeline

-Week 2: Working device connection
+- Week 2: Working device connection
+  - Successful connection to the remote server
+  - Able to flash a program on the board

-Week 3: Hardware done
+- Week 3: Hardware done
+  - Schematic done and cleanly put on paper
+  - Cables wired correctly
+  - Fully able to read and write to the correct pins

-Week 4: Working software MVP
+- Week 4: Working software MVP

-Week 6: Finished project
+- Week 6: Finished project
+  - Protection case for the demo
+  - Final device and program
+  - Prepared for the speech

 ## b.
 Milestones